 Talbot County’s bountiful Chesapeake Bay seafood has long been a draw for foodies and fishermen, but the growing, harvesting, processing, and selling of seafood is also big business in Talbot County.

-According to the Delmarva Fisheries Association, Talbot County is among the largest seafood producers in Maryland, second only to Dorchester County.
 A total of 505 watermen in Talbot County hold commercial fishing licenses.
 In 2017, the “dockside” value of crabs harvested in this county alone was nearly $14 million, with the value of clams approaching $600,000 and the value of oysters coming in at $525,000.

 Yet Talbot County’s connection to the seafood industry goes deeper.
 Easton is home to Sea Watch International, the world’s largest privately owned and vertically integrated clam company.
-Its headquarters on Glebe Park Drive feature a test kitchen where new recipes for frozen clam products are developed.
+Its headquarters on Glebe Park Drive features a test kitchen where new recipes for frozen clam products are developed.